sketchplugins/plugin-directory/README.md

 - [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
 - [Launchpad](https://launchpad.animaapp.com), by Anima Team: Export your Sketch design into HTML website.
 - [Auto Layout](https://animaapp.github.io/Auto-Layout/), by Anima Team: Responsive design inside Sketch.
 Design for all screen sizes on one artboard.
-- [iconify](https://github.com/iconify-design/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
-Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
 - [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
 - [Hubble Sketch Plugin](https://github.com/inthepocket/hubble-sketch-plugin), by inthepocket: A Sketch plugin to extract assets and primitives and send them to Hubble.app
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
+- [Userflows](https://github.com/faridsabitov/sketch-user-flows), by Farid Sabitov: Plugin for generating easy to use user flows in Sketch
 - [Connection Flow Arrows](https://github.com/faridsabitov/Sketch-Connection-Flow-Arrows), by Farid Sabitov: Plugin for generating easy to use connection flow arrows in Sketch
-- [Userflows](https://github.com/faridsabitov/sketch-user-flows), by Farid Sabitov: Plugin for generating easy to use user flows in Sketch
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
 - [Drafta](https://github.com/fragmentlv/drafta), by Fragment: Export designs directly to Drafta
 - [Sketch Camera Hotkeys](https://github.com/jayhxmo/sketch-camera-hotkeys), by Jay Mo: Navigate around and present more efficiently
 - [labelizING](https://github.com/nOograss/labelizING), by Maxime Peeters: Extract, replace and download labels from sketch file
+- [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch tools for AFUX
 - [Sketch AFUX Tools](https://github.com/canisminor1990/sketch-afux-tools), by CanisMinor: Sketch tools for AFUX
-- [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch tools for AFUX
 - [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺
 - [Polaris Telescope](https://github.com/Shopify/polaris-telescope), by Shopify: Access Shopify Polaris from Sketch to speed up your design or development workflow
 - [Rename Export](https://github.com/TheSonOfThomp/Batch-Export-Rename), by Adam Thompson: Use this plugin to batch export layers with consistent filenames